-Set aside a little time tonight to create something together.
+Set aside a little time to create something together.
 It could be clay sculpting or homemade play-doh or you could try and recreate Vincent van Gogh’s masterpiece Starry Night.
-Try drawing an outline of a scene or an object in black (or have older siblings do this) and then let the littles color in the original creation.
-Tell a story in crayons.
-Get crazy!
+Try drawing an outline of a scene or an object in black (or have older siblings do this) and then let the kids color in the original creation.

 Make it an evening fit for the coolest literati by setting up a writing session.
-You can read a story from one of your favorite books, or try your hand at writing a haiku.
+You try your hand at writing a haiku.
 We love these poetry mad libs for getting the kids in on the verse without fuss.
 Stage a poetry reading after to share what everyone has written.